Diabetes and Diabesity Epidemic: The Deadly Disease Doctors are Ignoring

 As previously mentioned, insulin is necessary to get glucose into your cells.
 If you routinely eat refined carbs, sugars, and heavily processed foods, the pancreas keeps producing insulin.
 When insulin is continually elevated, your cells become resistant to it and will not open up to accept the glucose.

-When most of your regular cells won’t accept glucose, insulin takes it to your fat cells.
-If this happens too often, your regular cells signal the brain that they are starving.
-So, the brain thinks you need more fat and it raises your setpoint.
+When most of your regular cells don’t accept glucose, insulin takes it to your fat cells.
+If this happens too often, your regular cells signal to the brain that they are starving.
+So, the brain thinks you need more fat, and it raises your setpoint.

 Cortisol, known as the “stress hormone,” has a huge influence on your setpoint.
 From your body’s standpoint, stress is a life-or-death situation.
 So, the body prepares itself for this situation by ensuring that enough energy is available.
 To that end, more glucose is released from the liver.

 Meanwhile, cortisol levels rise, triggering a release of insulin to shuttle that glucose into the cells for energy.
 During the fight with the enemy, the excess glucose is burned off.
 When the fight is over, the body’s relaxation response sets in, and the cortisol levels return to normal.
 This is the way a healthy stress response works.

 However, most people today treat every irritation like it’s a life-or-death situation, and their bodies’ react accordingly.
 Chronic stress leads to chronically high cortisol levels, which leads to chronically high insulin levels.
 And since psychological stress does not burn off glucose, your glucose levels are also elevated.

 This leads to cravings for starchy, sugary carbs and an elevated setpoint.
 It leads to an accumulation of dangerous belly fat.
 It leads to pre-Diabesity, and then full-blown Diabesity.